Skip to main content

 Here unit of acceleration is \(\text{m/s}^2\text{.}\) Starting from rest at \(t=0\text{,}\) how far will the car go in \(5.0\text{ sec}\text{?}\)

-A ball is tossed straight up with an unknown speed and round trip times (ACA and BCB) at two different heights marked A and B in the figure are observed.
+A ball is tossed straight up on an unknown planet with an unknown speed and round trip times (ACA and BCB) at two different heights marked A and B in Figure 2.86 are observed.

 With height \(H = 2\text{ m}\) between A and B, return times observed are \((ACA) = 2.8\text{ sec}\) and \((BCB) = 2.0\text{ sec}\text{.}\) From this data, find the value of \(g\text{.}\) (Don’t assume \(g=9.81\text{ m/s}^2\text{.}\))